Royal Canadian Regiment: Post-war period and the Korean War; 1945–1953

-The Cold War; 1953–1992
+Cold War; 1953–1992

 In 1954 two London, Ontario, Militia regiments, the Canadian Fusiliers (City of London Regiment) (MG) and The Oxford Rifles were amalgamated and redesignated The London and Oxford Fusiliers (3rd Battalion, The Royal Canadian Regiment).
 This unit thus became the Reserve component of The RCR.
 In 1958, it was renamed 3rd Battalion, The Royal Canadian Regiment (London and Oxford Fusiliers).

 In 1989, the designation of the Reserve battalion was shortened to 4th Battalion, The Royal Canadian Regiment.
 This amalgamation also brought to the regiment the perpetuation of a number of battalions of the First World War Canadian Expeditionary Force, including the 1st, 33rd, 71st, 142nd and 168th Battalions as well as the 2nd Battalion of the Canadian Machine Gun Corps.
 The amalgamation also saw the total battle honours for the First World War, based on the combined list of amalgamated components of the regiment, increase to the full list seen below.

 The Militia battalion (3rd Battalion) was renumbered as the 4th Battalion in 1970 when the Canadian Guards were reduced to nil strength and the soldiers of that regiment's 2nd Battalion (at CFB Petawawa) became the restored 3rd Battalion, The RCR, on the Regular Force order of battle.
 At the same time, the 2nd Battalion of The RCR was relocated to CFB Gagetown, New Brunswick, and reconstituted from the soldiers of the Black Watch (Royal Highland Regiment) of Canada as its two battalions there were also reduced to nil strength and removed from the active regiments in the army's Regular Force order of battle.

 During the 1950s and 1960s, battalions of The RCR were stationed as part of 4 Canadian Mechanized Brigade Group at Fort York, Germany.
 These deployments were executed by 1RCR (1955–57 and 1962–65) and 2RCR (1953–55 and 1965–70).
 3rd Battalion was later deployed to Germany, stationed in Baden-Söllingen 1977–84 and 1988–93.

 All three Regular Force battalions of The RCR were deployed during the October Crisis in 1970 as part of the government's response to the FLQ.
 Major John Hasek became the first commander of the Skyhawks Parachute Team when it formed in 1971.
 The three Regular Force battalions were also deployed in to support the 1976 Summer Olympics in Montreal, Quebec.